sathwikkes/Python-Essentials/projects/README.md

 ### Google Search Engine Integration with Flask Web App
 Harness the power of Google's search technology seamlessly integrated into a Flask web application.
 Eliminate the need to implement search functionality from scratch and gain the flexibility to customize search results.
 Users input a search term, and the Google Search Engine API fetches active records, showcasing details like title, description, snippet, and URL on the website.
 The step-by-step project development includes building a model for result storage, creating an intuitive layout design, and implementing efficient search functionality.
 ![Sath's Quick Search Engine](Google-Search-Api-Flask-App/example.png)

+### Using Brightness as a Predictor of Toxicity in Poison Frogs
+Exploring how to use gradient boosting machine learning models to predict the toxicity levels of poison frogs based on their brightness.
+Poison frogs are known for their vivid colors and patterns, which warn predators of their danger.
+A study in The American Naturalist found that the color and brightness of these frogs are reliable indicators of their toxicity levels.
+I used pandas to load and clean the data, seaborn and Matplotlib to visualize it, and XGBoost to train and optimize a model.
+Finally, I saved the model using ONNX.